Miranda Cowley Heller: Personal life

-She is a graduate of Harvard University.

 Career

 Cowley Heller has had a prolific career across books, magazines, and TV.
 She began her career at Cosmopolitan magazine where she worked as a fiction and books editor.
 She spent a decade as head of drama series at HBO in the early 2000s.
-As a writer, she has worked as a ghostwriter, a book doctor on other' books, and screenwriting editor.
+While at HBO, she worked on hit shows such as The Sopranos, The Wire, Six Feet Under, Big Love, and Deadwood.
+As a writer, she has worked both as a ghostwriter and a screenwriting editor.
 In 2021, she published her own debut novel, The Paper Palace.

 TV

 In 1997, Cowley Heller moved to LA to begin her job at HBO.
 She spent nearly a decade working there as senior vice president and head of drama series.
 She began at HBO before a drama series department existed, and she led with a "writer-led" approach to TV development.
-While at HBO, she worked on hit shows such as The Sopranos, The Wire, Six Feet Under, Big Love, and Deadwood.

 The Paper Palace

-In 2021, Cowley published her debut novel, The Paper Palace, after a nine-way auction across the US and UK.
-The novel was incredibly successful, quickly becoming a #1 New York Times' Bestseller, a Reese's Book Club pick, and longlisted for the 2022 Women's Prize for Fiction.
+In 2021, Cowley published her debut novel, The Paper Palace.
+It was a #1 New York Times' Bestseller, a Reese Witherspoon's Book Club pick, and longlisted for the 2022 Women's Prize for Fiction.
 Thirty international editions of the book have also been published.

-The book rights were purchased by HBO, which has plans to develop it into a mini-series.
-Cowley Heller is developing the screenplay.
+The book rights were purchased by HBO, which has plans to develop it into a mini-series with Cowley Heller developing the screenplay.

-The process of writing the book was long and non-linear.
-Cowley Heller was accepted into a PhD program in art history at UCLA but turned it down to move with her husband for his job.
-When the PhD fell through, she turned back to writing a book that she had begun years before and stuck in a drawer.
-That book was The Paper Palace.
-The book takes place over the course of 24 hours in the backwoods of the Outer Cape of Cape Cod.